Kakarot-2000/Sentiment_Analysis_API/README.md

 Folder Structure
 1. app.py: This file contains the Flask specific code.
-2. Templates folder: This folder contains the HTML/CSS and other files.
+2. Templates folder: This folder contains the HTML files.
 These HTML files will be rendered on the web browser.
+3. Styles folder: This folder contains CSS files.

 To Run The Application
 1. Run 'python app.py' on cmd